sahlet-official/userlog/Specification/Specification.md

 Clear log button.<br>
 As a user, I want to run the clear log scenario by button.<br>
 I want to have a button on top of the right corner of the log text area.<br>
-It should be a less prominent part of the UI than the rest.<br>
    - Acceptance criteria:
      - It should be a less prominent part of the UI than the rest
      - It should be a small enough button with a symbol that let the user understand that it is a clear log button (it is discussable)